 - The value of continuing to save their money.

-- How to only use money they have and not live above their means.
+- How to only use the money they have and not live above their means.

-Teaching a child about money from a young age is important.
-It is never too late to start educating your child, even if you didn’t start when they were very young.
-There are certain principals that we should all know by the time we are eighteen and your children will thank you for the education and advice.
+There are certain principles that we should all know by the time we are eighteen and your children will ultimately thank you for the education and advice.